 Some states consider nonpayment of medical support as “medical abuse” and automatically put kids along with the custodial parent on Medicaid; however, these states do not go after the nonpaying parent without extensive documentation and only for the previous two years of medical nonsupport.

 What if the child and medical support were enforced?
 What if we could take 10.3 million kids off of Medicaid?
-What would that do the Federal/State budget where you live?
+What would that do to the Federal/State budget where you live?

 If Medicaid became solvent, that money could go back into Medicare and Social Security!
 Are you facing retirement soon?
 Then this IS your problem!